bigdatagenomics/mango/docs/cloud/emr.rst

 Where $VERSION specifies the Mango version available in the `Maven central repository <https://search.maven.org/search?q=g:org.bdgenomics.mango>`__.

-The bootstrap action will download Mango distribution code, and an example notebook file for the Mango notebook will be available at /home/hadoop/mango-distribution-${VERSION}/notebooks/aws-1000genomes.ipynb.
+This bootstrap action will download Mango distribution code, and an example notebook file for the Mango notebook will be available at /home/hadoop/mango-distribution-${VERSION}/notebooks/aws-1000genomes.ipynb.

 Finally, make sure you set your SPARK_HOME env: